Inference

 Loading your Profile¶

 It is expected that you have already created and registered your profile with the Scouter Server.
-In addition, your profile should either be save or downloaded to a local path.
+In addition, your profile should either be saved or downloaded to a local path.
 The ScouterQueue will load the profile from the local path and use it to setup the background queue and producer.

 Setting up the ScouterQueue¶